Jussie Smollett indicted on 16 felony counts by grand jury

 Smollett was charged by a grand jury of 16 felony counts of disorderly conduct for making a false report, according to a criminal complaint.

 Smollett and his attorneys have denied the allegations against him.
-Mark Gergaos, who represents Smollett, told Access Hollywood on Friday that "we will push back against them."
+Mark Geragos, who represents Smollett, said in a statement to NBC News on Friday that the indictment was "the prosecutorial overkill."

-"The way that this has played out, there was a motivation to do damage to him, and we’ll prove that," Gergaos said.
+"This redundant and vindictive indictment is nothing more than a desperate attempt to make headlines in order to distract from the internal investigation launched to investigate the outrageous leaking of false information by the Chicago Police Department and the shameless and illegal invasion of Jussie's privacy in tampering with his medical records," Geragos said.

+Police said Thursday they are looking for people within the department who may have leaked investigation details to the press prior to Smollett's arrest.

-The actor, 36, who is black and gay, also said his attackers poured what he believed was bleach over him and put a noose around his neck.
+Smollett, 36, who is black and gay, said his attackers poured what he believed was bleach over him and put a noose around his neck.
 Authorities then began to investigate the case a potential hate crime.

 Chicago police spokesman Anthony Guglielmi told NBC News at the time of his arrest in late February that the investigation into the alleged attack demanded "considerable" police resources.
 He said that at one point the department had 12 detectives scouring surveillance videos.